Life Span

 Care of Squill and Centipede Grass

-Care of Squill and Centipede Grass include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Centipede Grass pruning is done Prune to control growth and Remove dead leaves.
+Care of Squill and Centipede Grass include pruning, fertilizers, watering etc. Squill pruning is done and Centipede Grass pruning is done Prune to control growth and Remove dead leaves.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Centipede Grass needs Lots of watering and in winter, it needs Average Water.